FarronF/limerick-council-meetings/meetings/2020/10/22-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development SPC - 22nd September 2020.md

 •55-80+ and 1/5 of net proceeds?
 17%

 •Other?
 17%.
-Fraction is too high for the 80 plus groups--- •Did Not Answer 49%
+Fraction is too high for the 80 plus groups
+---
+•Did Not Answer 49%

 3. The private downsizing scheme is primarily for managed older person’s accommodation that will